UMWEDU/umw-finaid-sync/_pages/frequently-asked-questions.md

 ---
 Below you will find frequently asked questions for the upcoming academic year.
 This FAQ addresses questions about the basic Free Application for Federal Student Aid (FAFSA), verification process and deadlines, as well as additional PLUS loan, private loan and scholarship information.
 Please contact the Office of Financial Aid at 540-654-2468 or <a href="mailto:finaid@umw.edu">finaid@umw.edu</a> if you need more information.
 <h2>How do I apply for financial aid?</h2>
-Complete the 2017-2018 or 2018-2019 <a href="http://FAFSA.ed.gov">Free Application for Federal Student Aid</a>.
+Complete the 2018-2019 or 2019-2020 <a href="http://FAFSA.ed.gov">Free Application for Federal Student Aid</a>.
 The Office of Financial Aid will then contact you through mail (first-time students) or email (continuing students) regarding any additional requirements that are needed.
-Requirements can also be viewed through <a href="https://banner.umw.edu/ssomanager/c/SSB">Banner</a>.
+Requirements can also be viewed through myUMW <a href="https://banner.umw.edu/ssomanager/c/SSB">Banner</a>.
 <h2>When do I apply for financial aid?</h2>
 In order to be considered for federal, state, and institutional financial aid, you must file the FAFSA by:
 <ul>